cloudnative-pg/cloudnative-pg/docs/src/database_import.md

 # Importing Postgres databases

-This section describes how to import one or more existing PostgreSQL databases inside a brand new CloudNativePG cluster.
+You can import one or more existing PostgreSQL databases inside a new CloudNativePG cluster.

-The import operation is based on the concept of online logical backups in PostgreSQL, and relies on `pg_dump` via a network connection to the origin host, and `pg_restore`.
+The import operation is based on the concept of online logical backups in PostgreSQL.
+It relies on `pg_dump`, by way of a network connection to the origin host, and `pg_restore`.
 Thanks to native Multi-Version Concurrency Control (MVCC) and snapshots, PostgreSQL enables taking consistent backups over the network, in a concurrent manner, without stopping any write activity.

-Logical backups are also the most common, flexible and reliable technique to perform major upgrades of PostgreSQL versions.
+Logical backups are also the most common, flexible, and reliable technique to perform major upgrades of PostgreSQL versions.

 As a result, the instructions in this section are suitable for both: